krishnajayani/SQL-Stored-Procedures/README.md

 # SQL-Stored-Procedures

-- show you how to create, execute, modify, and drop a stored procedure in SQL Server.
+- Show you how to create, execute, modify, and drop a stored procedure in SQL Server.
-- how to create stored procedures with parameters, including optional parameters.
+- How to create stored procedures with parameters, including optional parameters.